Accurate and Efficient Waveform Model for Precessing Binary Black Holes: Precession dynamics

 \teja{The Euler angles computed from the MSA can have non-negligible errors compared to the numerical solutions due to the breakdown of the assumption of a hierarchy in timescales.
 This is demonstrated in Fig.~\ref{fig:MSA_vs_NLO_ODE} (see also the top panel of Fig.~\ref{fig:XODE_vs_SEOB_debug})}{Because the assumption about timescale hierarchy breaks down, the Euler angles computed from the MSA can have non-negligible errors compared to the numerical solutions which we demonstrate in Fig.~\ref{fig:MSA_vs_NLO_ODE} (see also Fig.~\ref{fig:XODE_vs_SEOB_debug})}.
 In this example, we find a moderate error in $\alpha$ of $1.4\,{\rm rad}$.
-For BBHs with smaller $q=M_2/M_1$ and more negative spins, the error in the Euler angles can be more significant, leading to more significant mismatches in the waveforms~(Sec.~\ref{sec:MM_par_space}).
+For BBHs with smaller $q=M_2/M_1$ and more negative spins, the error in the Euler angles can be more significant, leading to more significant mismatches in the waveforms~(for a more systematic exploration over parameter space, please see Sec.~\ref{sec:MM_par_space}).

 As a consequence of $t_{\rm gw} < t_{\rm pr}$ in the late inspiral stage, $\alpha$ plateaus to nearly a constant when it is \teja{viewed}{plotted} as a function of frequency.
 Indeed, precession becomes slow compared to the orbital decay, and different vectors do not have time to change significantly.
 Such behaviors can also be seen in, e.g., examples presented in Ref.~\cite{Chatziioannou:17}\teja{}{ though it was not emphasized}.
 Assuming we can extrapolate the PN dynamics, this motivates our choice of simply fixing the Euler angles after the merger, consistent with one of the options provided by Ref.~\cite{Gamba:22}. \teja{We leave more sophisticated treatments of the merger-ringdown phase (e.g., Ref.~\cite{Hamilton:21}) to future upgrades.}{More sophisticated treatment (e.g., Ref.~\cite{Hamilton:21}) in the merger-ringdown phase is left for future upgrades.}